spencernaugler7/spencernaugler7.github.io/_portfolio/WikipediaProject.md

 - How should a revision be formatted

 The major problem involved was trying to architect this project in a clean way.
 Up until this point, my projects were in a crowded main method.
-To remedy this problem I went with a Model View Controller (MVC) approach and I like the result.
+To remedy this problem I went with a Model View Controller (MVC) approach.

 # Stack?
 - lang: Java